Table of Contents

 Being a British-French aircraft, many of the remaining Concordes now reside in the United Kingdom.
 A total of 7 Concordes now call the United Kingdom their home.
 British Airways operated four, while the remaining three were test and development aircraft.

 Test and Development Concordes in the United Kingdom

 The Concorde was built in both the United Kingdom and France.
 The first prototype built by the United Kingdom (registration G-BSST) is on display in Yeovilton at the Fleet Air Arm Museum.
 The purpose of this prototype was to prove that the performance and supersonic capabilities were correct.
 Engineers would then concentrate on making it into an airliner that would meet certification requirements.

 A pre-production model of the Concorde (registration G-AXDN) is on display in Duxford at the Imperial War Museum.
 The pre-production models introduced new improvements and refinements before full-scale production began.
 The upgrades included a new wing plan, more fuel capacity, and a different engine intake system.

 Another pre-production model (registration G-BBDG) is in the Brooklands Museum in Weybridge, Surrey.
 G-BBDG was the first aircraft in history to carry 100 people at supersonic speeds in 1974.

 Production Concordes in the United Kingdom

 Manchester Airport is home to one of the first production Concordes, the G-BOAC, which British Airways operated.
-It is one of the heaviest Concordes as aircrafts produced later benefitted from the design changes and weight reductions.
-The G-BOAC was also considered the flagship Concorde by British Airways because the name "BOAC" were the initials of the forerunner to British Airways.
+It is one of the heaviest Concordes as aircraft produced later benefitted from the design changes and weight reductions.
+The G-BOAC was also considered the flagship Concorde by British Airways because the name "BOAC" was the initials of the forerunner to British Airways.

 Heathrow Airport houses a former British Airways Concorde (G-BOAB).
-British Airways now use it for personnel training, and this aircraft never got the return-to-flight modifications following the Paris crash.
+British Airways now uses it for personnel training, and this aircraft never got the return-to-flight modifications following the Paris crash.
 Its last flight was a positioning flight from New York to Heathrow Airport, and it never flew again.

 The last Concorde ever built (G-BOAF) is displayed at the Aerospace Bristol aerospace museum near Filton.
 G-BOAF also made the final flight of all Concordes on 26 November 2003.

 Test and Development Concordes in France